Support teaching, research, and patient care.

-Dr Wu is Chief of the Division of Endocrinology, Gerontology and Metabolism and Vice Chair of Basic Science in the Department of Medicine at Stanford.
-She directs a broad basic and translational research program that focuses on skeletal development and the bone marrow hematopoietic niche.
+Dr Joy Wu is Chief of the Division of Endocrinology and Vice Chair of Basic Science in the Department of Medicine at Stanford.
+She is a board-certified endocrinologist who specializes in treating osteoporosis and other bone and mineral diseases.
+She has a special interest in optimizing skeletal health for those at risk of bone loss from glucocorticoid treatment, cancer therapies, or organ transplant.
+She has served on expert panels and guideline committees for the American Society for Transplantation and Cellular Therapy, the American Society of Clinical Oncology, and the Endocrine Society.
+Dr. Wu also directs a basic and translational research program that focuses on skeletal development and the bone marrow hematopoietic niche.
 Her laboratory is currently studying stem cell therapies for bone formation, and the prevention of cancer metastases to bone (joywulab.stanford.edu).
-She has been honored with awards from the NIH Director’s New Innovator Award, the Endocrine Society, the American Society for Bone and Mineral Research, and the Mary Kay Foundation, and she has served on the Board of Directors for the Endocrine Society.
-She is currently a member of the governing Council of the American Society for Bone and Mineral Research.
+She has been honored with awards from the NIH Director’s New Innovator Award, the Endocrine Society, the American Society for Bone and Mineral Research, and the Mary Kay Foundation, and she is a standing member of the NIH Skeletal Biology Development and Disease study section panel.
+She has served on the Board of Directors for the Endocrine Society and is currently a member of the governing Council of the American Society for Bone and Mineral Research.